-Candidates need to earn a "C" or better in fall methods courses for their program: ED 301, 402, 423, 424, 426, 458 to advance to spring methods courses.
-Candidates who do not receive a "C" or better will be removed from spring methods courses, and a growth plan will be established with the teacher candidate - along with the Education Advisor, Director of Clinical Experiences in Education, and the SoE Chairperson.
+Candidates need to earn a "C" or better in all professional education courses to advance to PSTE and student teaching.
+For candidates who do not receive a "C" or better, a growth plan may be established with the teacher candidate - along with the Education Advisor, Director of Clinical Experiences in Education, and the SoE Chairperson.